R-CF/ncdfCF/README.md

 - The **axis designation**.
 The three mechanisms to identify the axis each dimension represents are applied until an axis is determined.
-- The **time dimension**.
-Time is usually encoded as an offset from a datum.
-Using the `CFtime` package these offsets can be turned into intelligible dates and times, for all 9 defined calendars.
+- The **time coordinate**.
+Time is usually encoded as an offset from an origin.
+Using the `CFtime` package these offsets can be turned into intelligible dates and times, for all defined calendars.
 - **Bounds** information.
 When present, bounds are read and used in analyses.
-- **Discrete dimensions**, optionally with character labels.
+- **Discrete coordinates**, optionally with character labels.
 When labels are provided, these will be used as `dimnames` for the axis.
   (Note that this also applies to generic numeric axes with labels defined.)
 - **Parametric vertical coordinates** are read, including variables listed in the `formula_terms` attribute.
 - **Auxiliary coordinates** are identified and read.
 This applies to